Nicholasglim/r_projects/Projects/Supervised Learning/Regression.md

 concrete_df <- concrete_df %>% filter(Age >= 7)
 ```

-Age filter is set at 7 and above as compressive strength tests are carried out on day 7 and day 28.
+The age filter is set at 7 days and above, as compressive strength tests are commonly conducted on days 7 and 28.

 ## Data Exploration
 ```